 Academic Departments and Schools at Bond University are divided into academic divisions: Architecture; Business; Communication; Creative Media; Health Sciences & Medicine; Humanities & Global Studies; Law; Property & Sustainable Development; and Social Sciences.

 Courses (called “subjects” at Bond) are available in the below disciplines.
-You can also refer to the Bond University online course catalog for a listing of all courses.
-Students enrol in 3-4 subjects per semester (between 30 and 50 Bond credits), which usually transfers as 12 – 16 U.S. semester credits.
+For detailed instructions on how to find and select courses, and a list of popular courses at Bond, refer to Step 2 – Get Schooled – of our 6 easy steps to studying abroad.
+You can also refer to our Bond University online course catalog instructions for a listing of all courses, and how to navigate the online catalog.
+Students enroll in 3-4 subjects per semester (between 30 and 50 Bond credits), which usually transfers as 12 – 16 U.S. semester credits.

 |Communications & Media||